barchart/alerting-service-public/docs/content/product_overview.md

 ## Streaming Data Catalog

-All data streams within the Barchart ecosystem can be used to build alert conditions.
+Any data streams within the Barchart ecosystem can be used to build alert conditions.

-Barchart offers an exhaustive array of market data for multiple asset classes trading on exchanges around the world.
+Barchart offers an exhaustive array of market data for multiple asset classes which trade on exchanges around the world.
 Consult our [website](https://www.barchart.com/solutions/data/market) for more information.

 Here are some examples: